Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_Classic_2.3_SevenSigns/readme.txt

 -New Agathion item support

 Seven Signs: https://eu.4gameforum.com/threads/658543/
+-Parsed new system messages and npc strings from client -Parsed new skills from client
 -Parsed new items from client
 -Parsed dummy NPC XMLs based on client
--Parsed new system messages and npc strings from client -Updated skiltrees and skills from L2Wiki
+-Updated skiltrees and skills from L2Wiki
 -Updated experience values from L2Wiki
 -Land of Winds spawns